blizzy312/Clocks/README.md

 # Clocks
-This repository contains source code for simple clock application with alarm clock, timer and watch stop functions.
+This repository contains source code for simple clock application with alarm, timer and stop watch functions.
 Current state of of application - under development.

 ## Installation